 The application deadline to start an HITM project in Spring 2022 is Friday, November 19, at 4:30 PM Eastern.
 All students planning to begin their HITM project in Spring 2022 must submit their application through the HITM online portal.
 Hard copies of the application will not be accepted.
 Only after students have been approved to begin the Honors in the Major Program can they register for the required HITM credits.

 ELECTRONIC SIGNATURE OPTIONS

 You must secure all signatures on one form.
 Do not submit three different PDF files, each with one signature.
 Also, because of how the online portal reads e-signed PDFs, you should "print" the e-signed and completed application as a new PDF before submitting so that all signatures will remain visible once you have uploaded to the online portal.

 - HelloSign - An e-signature platform with a free option to receive three signatures per month, or a free trial to receive unlimited signatures.
 Please note that if you opt for the free trial, you should choose the monthly option ($20/month) instead of the annual option ($180/year) in the event the trial ends and you are charged.

 - DocuSign - An e-signature platform free to use for FSU faculty and staff.
-You may either ask your thesis director to circulate a form on your behalf for signatures, or you may pay $10/month for a single user account for sending out up to five documents a month.
+You may either ask your faculty director to circulate a form on your behalf for signatures, or you may pay $10/month for a single user account for sending out up to five documents a month.

 - Electronic signatures on a PDF - All HITM forms have been formatted for electronic signatures.
-If your thesis director and committee members are able to sign a PDF electronically, you may circulate the same PDF file to each individual.
+If your faculty director and committee members are able to sign a PDF electronically, you may circulate the same PDF file to each individual.